fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

-# Using CLI Variables in your Functions
+# Using the RuntimeContext with Java Functions
-In addition to the normal variables you use in function creation, Fn allows you to pass configuration data, created with the CLI, into your function.
-This data, along with other automatically generated information, is converted into environment variables and are made available to your function's context.
-This tutorial covers how to set your own configuration variables and how to use them in a function.
+In addition to the normal variables you use in function creation, Fn allows you to pass variable data, created by you, into your function.
+This data, along with other automatically generated information, is converted into environment variables and made available to your function's runtime context.
+This tutorial covers how to set your own variables and use them in a function.

 ## Function Scenario
 In this tutorial, you create a `java-cfg-fn` function that displays configuration data passed to the function.
 For the example, let's use some database information that we might need in a function.